 Weeknight Classes: 4 sessions

-This is a 4-week class for beginners and others who wish to learn how to carve Rwandan style
+This is a 4-week class for beginners who wish to learn how to weave classic sisal bowl.

 Banana Leaf weaving: Pop-Up Bag Weaving: